Pennsylvania Bitter Cress

 Mustard family (Brassicaceae)

-Cultivation: The preference is light shade to partial sun, moist conditions, and a rich loamy soil.
+Cultivation: The preference is light shade to partial sun, wet to moist conditions, and soil containing loam or sandy loam with decaying organic matter.
 This plant develops quickly during the spring when the weather is cool and moist.

-Range & Habitat: Pennsylvania Bitter Cress occurs occasionally in most areas of Illinois; it tends to be less common or absent in the NW corner of the state (see Distribution Map).
-Habitats include wet to mesic deciduous woodlands (especially floodplain woodlands), swamps, shady seeps and springs, the bottom of cliffs, and areas along woodland paths.
-Occasionally, this species is found in more disturbed areas that are moist and partially shaded.
+Range & Habitat: The native Pennsylvania Bitter Cress occurs occasionally in most areas of Illinois; it tends to be less common or absent in the NW corner of the state (see Distribution Map).
+Habitats include wet to mesic deciduous woodlands (especially floodplain and bottomland woodlands), swamps, shady seeps and springs, the bottom of cliffs, low ground near streams, and areas along woodland paths.
+Pennsylvania Bitter Cress is occasionally found in slow-moving water of seasonal ditches and shallow streams, where it resembles an emergent-aquatic plant.
+This plant is found in both higher quality habitats and disturbed areas where there is partial to light shade and the ground is more or less moist.
+It is sometimes found in sandy areas where decaying organic material is abundant.

-Faunal Associations: Occasionally, small bees or flower flies visit the flowers, otherwise they attract few visitors.
-The caterpillars of Evergestis pallidata (Purple-Backed Cabbage Worm Moth) are known to feed on Cardamine spp.
-(Bitter Cresses).
-Information about floral-faunal relations with birds and mammals is currently unavailable.
+Faunal Associations: Occasionally, small bees or flower flies (Syrphidae) visit the flowers, otherwise they attract few visitors.
+Caterpillars of the moth Evergestis pallidata (Purple-Backed Cabbage Worm) are known to feed on the foliage of Cardamine spp.
+(Bitter Cresses), while caterpillars of the butterfly Anthocharis midea (Falcate Orangetip) feed on the flowers, buds, and developing seedpods of these plants.
+Two aphids, Myzus cerasi (Black Cherry Aphid) and Rhopalosiphonius staphyleae (Mangold Aphid), use these plants as summer hosts.
+Information about floral-faunal relations for vertebrate animals is currently unavailable.

 Return